AlankritVerma01/AlankritVerma01/README.md

   <img src="https://media.giphy.com/media/Cmr1OMJ2FN0B2/giphy.gif" alt="Coding GIF" width="30%">
 </p>

 Welcome to my GitHub!
-I'm a second-year Computer Science student at the University of Toronto, specializing in software engineering and entrepreneurship.
+I'm a third-year Computer Science student at the University of Toronto, specializing in software engineering and entrepreneurship.
 I'm passionate about building innovative solutions that leverage cutting-edge technology to make a positive impact on the world.
+I will be working at Playstation and Amazon soon.
+(As an intern)

 ## 👀 About Me